Scene Structure Guidance Network: Unfolding Graph Partitioning into Pixel-Wise Feature Learning: Experiments

-\textbf{Choice of Hyper-parameter $\lambda$}\quad Since our loss function requires the selection of a hyper-parameter $\lambda$, it is important to study the sensitivity of the performances to the choice of $\lambda$.
+Since our loss function requires the selection of a hyper-parameter $\lambda$, it is important to study the sensitivity of the performances to the choice of $\lambda$.
 We carry out this experiment for six different values: 0.001, 0.1, 1, 100 and 1000 as well as 40 in our setting.

 As a result, SSGNet's performance is insensitive to the choice of $\lambda$.
 In the joint depth upsampling, the performance difference according to $\lambda$ is very marginal in that RMSE and MAE are at most 0.02cm and 0.001cm off the optimal values.
 In contrast, the performance gain for the image denoising when using $\lambda=40$ is relatively large.
 Compared to $\lambda=1000$ which shows the second best performance, the improvement from 0.08dB in PSNR when using $\lambda=40$ brings more benefits for the comparisons with the state-of-the-art methods.
 In total, we find the optimal trade-off between these two tasks.